On quantizations of complex contact manifolds: Introduction

-By Darboux's theorem for contact manifolds, any point $p\in Y$ has an open neighborhood $V$ and a contact transformation $i\colon V \to P^*M$, for a complex manifold $M$ (here $P^*M$ is endowed with the canonical contact structure given by the Liouville 1-form).
-Moreover, any quantization algebra on $V$ is locally isomorphic through $i$ to the $\C$-algebra $\she_M$ of Sato's microdifferential operators.
-It follows that the quantization algebras on $Y$ are nothing but $\she$-algebras, \emph{i.e.}, $\C$-algebras locally isomorphic to $\opb i \she_M$ for any Darboux chart $i\colon Y\supset U \to P^*M$.
+Darboux's theorem for complex contact manifolds asserts that for any point $y\in Y$ there exists an open neighborhood $V$ of $y$ and a contact transformation $i\colon V \to P^*M$ for some complex manifold $M$ (here $P^*M$ is endowed with the canonical contact structure given by the Liouville 1-form).
+Since any quantization algebra on $V$ is locally isomorphic through $i$ to the $\C$-algebra $\E_{P^*M}$ of Sato's microdifferential operators (a localization of the algebra $\shd_M$ of differential operators on $M$), it follows that the quantization algebras on $Y$ are nothing but $\E$-algebras, \emph{i.e.} $\C$-algebras locally isomorphic to $\opb i \E_{P^*M}$ for any Darboux chart $i\colon Y\supset V \to P^*M$.

+In the case $Y=P^*M$, formal (\emph{i.e.} without growth conditions) $\E$-algebras were classified by Boutet de Monvel in~\cite{BoutetdeMonvel1999}.

-The $\she$-algebras on $Y=P^*M$ were classified by Boutet de Monvel~\cite{BoutetdeMonvel1999}.
-In the general case, the situation is more complicated, since these objects may not exist globally.
-However Kashiwara~\cite{Kashiwara1996} proved that there exists a canonical stack (sheaf of categories) of modules over locally defined $\she$-algebras.
+For a complex contact manifold $Y$, the situation is more complicated, since $\E$-algebras may not exist globally.
+However Kashiwara in~\cite{Kashiwara1996} proved that there exists a canonical stack (sheaf of categories) of modules over locally defined $\E$-algebras.
 In fact, this stack is equivalent to the stack of modules over an algebroid stack $\stke_Y$ (see~\cite{Kontsevich2001,D'Agnolo-Polesello2005}).
-Moreover, $\stke_Y$ has the same properties of an $\she$-algebra: it is filtered, locally equivalent to an $\she$-algebra and it has $\O_Y^{hom}$ as associated graded stack.
-Thus, it makes sense to say that $\stke_Y$ is a (holomorphic) quantization of $Y$ and to define a $(\she,\sigma)$-algebroid as a filtered $\C$-linear stack which is locally equivalent to $\stke_Y$ and which has $\O_Y^{hom}$ as associated graded stack.
+Moreover, $\stke_Y$ has the same properties of an $\E$-algebra: it is filtered, locally equivalent to an $\E$-algebra and it has $\O_Y^{hom}$ as associated graded stack.

+Hence, it makes sense to say that $\stke_Y$ is a (holomorphic) quantization of $Y$ and to replace $\E$-algebras by $\C$-linear stacks locally equivalent to $\stke_Y$.
+Being locally modeled on $\E$-algebras, these objects have locally trivial graded, but their associated graded stack in general is non-trivial.
+Thus, we are lead to define a $(\E,\sigma)$-algebroid, playing the role of quantization of $Y$, as a filtered $\C$-linear stacks which is locally equivalent to $\stke_Y$ and which has $\O_Y^{hom}$ as associated graded stack.